hyperledger/fabric-sdk-java/README.md

   Applications need to handle migration of serialized files between versions.

 The SDK also provides a client for Hyperledger's certificate authority.
 The SDK is however not dependent on this particular implementation of a certificate authority.
-Other Certificate authority's maybe used by implementing the SDK's `Enrollment` interface.
+Other Certificate authority's may be used by implementing the SDK's `Enrollment` interface.

  This provides a summary of steps required to get you started with building and using the Java SDK.